teaching philosophy

 I aim to build a classroom environment where students feel seen, heard, and valued.
 Through activities that encourage self-reflection, peer collaboration, and community engagement, I cultivate a sense of belonging and mutual respect.
 My goal is for students to leave my classroom not only as skilled artists but as confident, empathetic, and reflective individuals who understand the importance of art in expressing identity and engaging with the world.

-Ultimately, my pursuit of an MFA in ceramics is driven by a desire to refine my skills and bring a deeper level of knowledge to my K-12 classroom.
-Teaching art is profoundly rewarding, and I am committed to sharing my experience, passion, and dedication with young artists—fostering a love for lifelong learning, community, and self-expression.
+Teaching art is profoundly rewarding, and I am committed to sharing my experience, passion, and dedication with young artists, fostering a love for lifelong learning, community, and self-expression.